What is Privacy Center

 Contact details

-Contact information is an important element of the privacy centre that can easily be forgotten.
+Contact information is an important element of the privacy center that can easily be forgotten.
 Users need to know who to contact if they have questions or concerns about their data.
 This could be an email address, a phone number or even a postal address.
 It’s also a good idea to include information about when support is available, so people know when they can expect a response.
 For example, Snap includes a link to its full privacy policy and support team.

-Depending on the size and activities of your business, you may want to include additional components in the privacy centre.
+Depending on the size and activities of your business, you may want to include additional components in the privacy center.
 For example, if you process data in multiple jurisdictions, it would be helpful to include information about how users can exercise their privacy rights in different countries.
 You can also add useful content that explains the importance of privacy to users, or business-specific information.
 For example, Meta touches on the customisation of advertising or the use of artificial intelligence in products.

 How can the Data Privacy Office help you?

 The Data Privacy Office team can give you specific advice on what your company needs to include in the Privacy Centre.
-Our consultants will identify what public documents your company has in place (privacy policy, cookie policy, etc.), analyse the website, interview the company’s privacy officer, and determine the recommended components of the privacy centre based on the specifics of your business.
+Our consultants will identify what public documents your company has in place (privacy policy, cookie policy, etc.), analyse the website, interview the company’s privacy officer, and determine the recommended components of the privacy center based on the specifics of your business.

 Book a free consultation with our privacy expert and get one step closer to creating a privacy friendly company 💚